 A few days prior to my Eastern Sierra birthday trip I poked around the #easternsierra hashtag on Instagram looking for some ideas and inspiration on what to do.
 I was pretty stumped and so over planning a detailed itinerary at that point.
 My friend, Sarah, suggested the Black Point Fissures at Mono Lake.
-A quick click on this link and I was sold.

 After soaking for a bit at Travertine Hot Springs, we made our way down to Lee Vining and Mono Lake.
 We’d originally planned to drive down to Mammoth that night, but after brief stop at the Mono Lake Committee Information Center & Bookstore (visitor center is closed in the winter) we decided to try some dispersed camping in the area to maximize our time at the lake.